People could still feel the pain at the pump well into the summer months – KION546

 According to the Federation of Tax Administration, California's gas tax is 51.1 cents.

-KION Reporter Ana Torrea we'll have more tonight on 5pm & 6pm.
+KION Reporter Ana Torrea we'll have more tonight on 5 p.m. and 6 p.m.

 Comments